New Worlds, Old Biases: Psychology and AI

 Going viral: How ideas, beliefs, and innovations spread in the digital age

-A new mathematical model shows viral cascades don’t require tipping points—most ideas fizzle, but a few evolve in content and intensity as they spread, fueling unpredictable social contagion at scale.
+A new mathematical model reveals that viral cascades don’t require critical tipping points—while most ideas quickly fade, a select few evolve both in content and intensity as they propagate, fueling highly unpredictable social contagion at scale and challenging conventional wisdom about how information spreads.

 By Laurent Hébert-Dufresne, Juniper Lovato, Giulio Burgio, James P. Gleeson, S. Redner, and P. L. Krapivsky